larsonjj/generator-pistacheo/README.md

 ```
 yo pistacheo:api data
 ?
-Where would you like to create this react component?: src/api
+Where would you like to create api files? (src/api)
 ```

 Produces: